gabriellegall/twitch_bi/README.md

 - **Time-to-market and agility**: this project is extremely light and quick to deploy.
 It can even serve as an interim data lakehouse solution before scaling to a cloud datawarehouse like Snowflake or BigQuery.
 Since all the transformations are in DBT, the technical migration effort from DuckDB is marginal.

 ### Business case
-We use the Twich API streams data to build the pipeline.
-The main goal is to construct summarized statistics of average viewer count per stream, per day and game played.
+We use the Twitch API streams data to build the pipeline.
+The main goal is to construct summarized statistics of average viewer count per stream, per day, and game played.
-This project is mostly a technical PoC, but we could push the business case further to derive insights and answer questions such as "what games have more viewers on average and what is the distribution of viewers ?", i.e. "are there games with less viewers but more evenly distributed viewer count on smaller streams" ?
+This project is mostly a technical PoC, but we could push the business case further to derive insights and answer questions such as "what games have more viewers on average, and what is the distribution of viewers?", i.e. "are there games with fewer viewers but more evenly distributed viewer count on smaller streams?"

 ## Repository
-This repository contains all the scripts aiming to:
+This repository contains all the scripts intended to:
 1. Call the Twitch API to get all currently live streams and save the results in a Parquet file under `/data/twitch_streams_pipeline/twitch_streams`.
 2. Run DBT on DuckDB to ingest, transform and store this raw data.
 3. Output a transformed reporting table `fact_streams` under `/data/fact_streams.parquet`.